The-Software-Guild/SRE-Course-v3.0-Suggestions/README.md

   - 9.1 **In another tab got to the explore page and select Loki Data Source and run each step**.
   - 9.2 Set time to 1 hour.
   - 9.3 run `{app="ingress-nginx"}`.
-    - Query all logs from our load balancer.
+    - This querries all logs from our load balancer.
 You will notice all web request logs to Kubernetes are here
     - Click on any log.
 You will see labels, such as **request_uri, request_method, request_time.
 We will search on these labels in step 9.6**
   - 9.4 `count_over_time({app="ingress-nginx"}[15m])`.
     - Count the number of each log stream within a 15 minute time frame